epccs/RPUno/readme.md

 Thanks for using picocom
 ```

-At present, I'm using [I2Cdebug][1] to set the bus manager on the [RPUftdi][2] shield, it needs to know which address to reset so that it can lockout the others during bootload.
+At present, I'm using [I2Cdebug] to set the bus manager on the [RPUftdi] shield, it needs to know which address to reset so that it can lockout the others during bootload.
 Solenoid is the star of the show (so far), it is an attempt to control latching irrigation valves with cycles (inspired by Vinduino) and start the cycle at a daylight based offset, flow sensing for each zone is also working.

 ## AVR toolchain